apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Julian Assange: WikiLeaks founder avoids extradition to U.S. for now, U.K. court rules**
+**Putin pins Moscow massacre on 'radical Islamists' but accuses Ukraine too**

-You can read more about it [here](https://www.axios.com/2024/03/26/julian-assange-extradition-appeal-wikileaks).
+You can read more about it [here](https://www.bbc.com/news/world-europe-68663043).

 ## Requirements
 - Python 3.8